 Lastly, make time for yourself.
 Make time for the things you enjoy, the things you used to do before you became a mom.

-Prioritize your health and take efforts to be the best you.
+Prioritize self-care and take efforts to be the best you.

 Your babies need you at your best so make sure you are taking care of yourself.